Skip to main content

 The local pumpkin patches are full of happy families, Halloween decorations adorn neighborhoods, and the infamous pumpkin spice overtakes everything from coffee to candles.
 This can only mean one thing: fall is here, and it’s time to give your HVAC system some TLC.

-As chilly weather approaches, homeowners are calling HomeX Plumbing & Rooter to ask how they can prepare their HVAC system for fall.
+As chilly weather approaches, homeowners are calling Kahuna Comfort Plumbing, Heating, & Air to ask how they can prepare their HVAC system for fall.
 We’re here to help with this checklist of HVAC maintenance tasks to tackle today.

 Get Your HVAC System Ready for Cooler Weather Today